denisecase/johnson-family-cabin/README.md

 Come see:

 - The Twins - a most special pair of pines overlooking adventures, beloved partners nearby
-- Lilly's Lookout - an expansive view of the adventure land
+- Lilly's Lookout - offering an expansive view of the adventure land
-- Eden's Edge - an exciting rocky wall for climbing and fossil exploration
+- Eden's Edge - an exciting rocky ascent
-- Nora's Nook - a secret, special spot in the forest
+- Nora's Nook - a special spot in the forest
 - Mount Emmett - a high spot for exploration
-- Isla's Inlet - a place to drop your kayak and explore the gentle increase to deeper waters
+- Isla's Isle - a fun little island
 - Madelyn Lane - a scenic drive on the way to the lake
 - The Brothers - two stately pines guarding the view with a copse of their own
-- Marilyn's Meditation Meadow - a quiet place for reflection and gratitude
+- Marilyn's Meadow - a quiet place for reflection and gratitude
-- Bruce's Backwoods - kept as raw wilderness for the most courageous adventurers
+- Ranger's Review - a place to watch the state land wilderness
-- The Shack - a place to dock the Rocket
+- The Shack - a place to dock the ATV
+- The Dock - overlook the boat launch, lake, and set sail in boat, kayak, or floatie

-## Ride the rocket!
+## Ride the ATV!

 - We'll need some help to work the land.
-Come ride [The Rocket](https://ranger.polaris.com/en-us/ranger-crew-570/)!
+Come ride [The ATV](https://ranger.polaris.com/en-us/ranger-crew-570/)!

 ## Water Access